dr-yst/org-x/dev-docs/adr/mvvm-listview-refactoring.md

 ---

-**This ADR documents the successful implementation of MVVM architecture for the ListView component, establishing a foundation for scalable frontend architecture in the Org-X project.**
+**This ADR documents the successful implementation of MVVM architecture for the HomeView component (formerly ListView), establishing a foundation for scalable frontend architecture in the Org-X project.**